What is the success rate of Cabometyx (cabozantinib)?

 Cabometyx and Cometriq are two brand name drugs that both contain the same active ingredient cabozantinib, but they are not interchangeable.

-Cabometyx comes in the form of a tablet (20, 40 and 60 mg) and is used to treat advanced renal cell carcinoma (RCC), advanced RCC as a first-line treatment in combination with nivolumab, hepatocellular carcinoma (HCC) in patients who have previously been treated with sorafenib, and ocally advanced or metastatic differentiated thyroid cancer that has progressed following VEGFR-targeted therapy in people who do not respond to or are unable to take radioactive iodine.
+Cabometyx comes in the form of a tablet (20, 40 and 60 mg) and is used to treat advanced renal cell carcinoma (RCC), advanced RCC as a first-line treatment in combination with nivolumab, hepatocellular carcinoma (HCC) in patients who have previously been treated with sorafenib, certain types of differentiated thyroid cancer, and pancreatic or extra-pancreatic neuroendocrine tumors (pNET and epNET).

 Cometriq comes in the form of a capsule (20 and 80 mg) and is used to treat progressive metastatic medullary thyroid cancer.
 Continue reading